About The Artist

 2017, 2018: Artwork featured in the American Guild of Judaic Art online exhibition and emails

 Please check back regularly or sign up below for the occasional email newsletter about new artwork.
-Thank you for visiting Goren Judaica, and I welcome your
+Thank you for visiting Goren Judaica, and I welcome your suggestions and feedback.

 — Harriet R. Goren